US government admits Army and air traffic controller failures in deadly midair collision near DC

 A spokesperson for the Justice Department declined to comment beyond the court filing.

-CNN has also reached out to the Federal Aviation Administration, American Airlines and attorneys representing the plaintiffs for comment.
+CNN has also reached out to the Federal Aviation Administration and American Airlines for comment.

 This story has been updated with additional details.